-A “toxic relationship” can simply mean one that is harmful to one or both people in it but what’s “harmful” can be so subjective and can change from moment to moment.
+A toxic relationship can simply mean one that is harmful to one or both people in it but what’s “harmful” is subjective and can change from moment to moment.

 Is there any true or actual physical or emotional abuse going on in your relationship?

-Are you and/or your partner willing to drop the contempt, resentments and judgments you have for one another and make a fresh start toward loving?
+Are you and your partner willing to drop the contempt, resentments and judgments you have for one another and make a fresh start toward loving?

 If you answered “yes” to the first question, please understand where we stand on this issue…

 No one should ever have to endure physical or emotional pain or abuse of any kind in a relationship in an attempt to get the love they want.

 So while “saving” the relationship is always important, it can be even more important to say “yes” to yourself and do what’s best for you.

 If you answered “yes” to the second question…